Unconcurrent/SoloDB/README.md

 System.Console.WriteLine($"Inserted document with ID: {newDoc.Id}");

-// If the object's Id property does not exist, then the Insert methods returns it. var dataToInsert = new MyDataType { Name = "Document 2", Data = "More data" };
+// If the Id property does not exist, then you can use the return value of Insert. var dataToInsert = new MyDataType { Name = "Document 2", Data = "More data" };
 var docId = collection.Insert(dataToInsert);
 System.Console.WriteLine($"Inserted document, ID from object: {docId}");